Last Updated on July 7, 2026

 - The annual contribution is £375 x 12 = £4,500

-Employer workplace pension contributions:
+Employer workplace pension contributions

-- On an annual salary of £35,000, employer contributions are due on £28,760 (£35,000 less £6,240).
+- For an annual salary of £35,000, employer contributions are due on £28,760 (i.e., £35,000 less £6,240).

 - The monthly equivalent is £2,396 (£2,916 – £520)